DASISH/jmd-scripts/README.md

 jmd-scripts
 ===========

 This repository contains scripts and documentation relevant to the workflow of the Joint Metadata Domain (task 5.4).
-If you would like to replicate the web portal, please refer to the installation instruction in the doc directory.
+If you would like to replicate the web portal, please refer to [this document](doc/jmd replication.txt).
+It describes the steps needed to install and configure the CKAN package and its dependencies.
+Also, it described the DASISH specific extensions.

 The JMD's workflow roughly comprises four stages, as illustrated below: